-Basha Gerhards is Vice President of Policy and Planning with the Real Estate Board of New York (REBNY).
+Basha Gerhards is Vice President of Policy and Planning at the Real Estate Board of New York (REBNY).
 Basha is focused on topics related to housing, land use, zoning, resiliency, and community development.
 Previously, Basha served as a senior land use advisor to Manhattan Borough President Gale A. Brewer.
 Prior to that, Basha worked at the City of New York’s Department of City Planning.
 She has an M.S. in Urban Planning from Columbia University GSAPP and holds a B.F.A. in Historic Preservation, with a concentration in Urban Design and Development, from the Savannah College of Art and Design.

 Elizabeth Goldstein joined MAS as its President in February 2017.
 Elizabeth has an extensive background in parks and historic preservation advocacy and management.
 Throughout her career, Elizabeth has worked to insure transparent public engagement in civic decisions of consequence to public space and the heritage of key places across the United States.
-Prior to returning to her NYC roots, Elizabeth was most recently the President of the California State Parks Foundation from 2004 to 2016.
+Prior to returning to her New York City roots, Elizabeth was most recently the President of the California State Parks Foundation from 2004 to 2016.
 Prior to that she was the General Manager of the San Francisco Recreation and Parks Department (1999 to 2004), and the Western Director of the National Trust for Historic Preservation (1994-1999).
-Her work in parks includes the New York City Regional Director of the New York State Office of Parks, Recreation and Historic Preservation (1989-1994), the Director of Planning for the New York City Park Department (1986-1989) and the Chief of Staff of the Manhattan Borough Office of NYC Parks.
+Her work in parks includes the New York City Regional Director of the New York State Office of Parks, Recreation and Historic Preservation (1989-1994), the Director of Planning for the New York City Park Department (1986-1989) and the Chief of Staff of the Manhattan Borough Office of New York City Parks.
 Elizabeth graduated from Beloit College.
 Elizabeth is a past Co-Chair of the City Parks Alliance and board member of numerous non-profit boards.

 Neil is the Director of Community Planning in the City of Vancouver’s Department of Planning, Design and Sustainability.
 His team is responsible for the planning and implementation of Community Plans and Major Projects.
 The City Design Studio, also within Community Planning, is responsible for design policy from the city-wide to area-plan scale.
 Finally, the Downtown Eastside Team and Chinatown Transformation Team offer a unique model for planning and implementation of area plans within at-risk and cultural communities, respectively.
 Neil earned his PhD in City and Regional Planning from UC Berkeley and previously worked in San Francisco as the Principal Urban Designer in the Planning Department.

 Mychal Johnson has a long-standing track record in community-based advocacy for environmental and economic justice.
 He is a co-founder of South Bronx Unite and a member of the Board of Directors of the Mott Haven-Port Morris Community Land Stewards.
-He also serves on the Board of Directors of the Bronx Council for Environmental Quality, the Board of Directors of the NYC Community Land Initiative, the Watershed Advisory Committee of the Park’s Department Harlem River Watershed and Natural Resources Management Plan and the Community Advisory Board of Columbia University’s NIEHS Center for Environmental Health in Northern Manhattan.
+He also serves on the Board of Directors of the Bronx Council for Environmental Quality, the Board of Directors of the New York City Community Land Initiative, the Watershed Advisory Committee of the Park’s Department Harlem River Watershed and Natural Resources Management Plan, and the Community Advisory Board of Columbia University’s NIEHS Center for Environmental Health in Northern Manhattan.
 Mychal was also appointed as a civil society voting member of the New York State Department of Environmental Conservation Open Space Committee, selected by the United Nations to serve as one of 38 global civil society appointees to the historic UN Climate Summit in 2014 and invited by the Bolivian government to participate in the World Peoples Conference on Climate Change.

 Lynn Kelly oversees the citywide independent organization championing quality parks and open spaces for all New Yorkers.
-As lead spokesperson for the Play Fair campaign, she organized a coalition of 145 organizations to help secure a historic investment of $44M in NYC Parks.
+As lead spokesperson for the Play Fair campaign, she organized a coalition of 145 organizations to help secure a historic investment of $44M in New York City Parks.
 Previously, Lynn was President and CEO of Snug Harbor Cultural Center & Botanical Garden, and a Senior Vice President at the New York City Economic Development Corporation.
 Lynn serves on the boards of Coney Island USA and NYC and Co.
-She received a B.A. from New York University and a Masters of Public Administration from NYU’s Wagner School.
+She received a B.A. from New York University and a Master’s of Public Administration from NYU’s Wagner School.

-Erik Kulleseid was appointed Commissioner of the NYS Office of Parks, Recreation and Historic Preservation in January 2019.
+Erik Kulleseid was appointed Commissioner of the NYS Office of Parks, Recreation, and Historic Preservation in January 2019.
 Previously, Mr. Kulleseid was Senior Vice President for the Open Space Institute, where he co-founded the Parks Program and helped secure $30 million for park improvements.
 From 2007 to 2010, he was Deputy Commissioner for Open Space Protection at State Parks.
 He also served as New York State Program Director for The Trust for Public Land, a national nonprofit land conservation organization.
-He is a graduate of Yale College, Stanford Law School and the Yale School of Forestry and Environmental Studies.
+He is a graduate of Yale College, Stanford Law School, and the Yale School of Forestry and Environmental Studies.

-Scot Medbury is president of Brooklyn Botanic Garden, serving as the Garden’s sixth leader since its founding in 1910.
+Scot Medbury is president of Brooklyn Botanic Garden, serving as BBG’s sixth leader since its founding in 1910.
 He has been involved in the curation, cultivation, and interpretation of botanical collections for 40 years, having held appointments at gardens in California, Washington, Hawai’i, Great Britain, and New Zealand.
 Mr. Medbury serves as a trustee of Botanic Gardens Conservation International-US, the Center for Plant Conservation, and the International Dendrology Society, and advises five American public gardens.
-He holds an MS from the University of Washington Center for Urban Horticulture, and a BA from the UW Jackson School of International Studies.
+He holds an MS from the University of Washington Center for Urban Horticulture and a BA from the UW Jackson School of International Studies.

 Daphne Miller, MD, is a practicing family physician, author, Associate Clinical Professor at the University of California San Francisco and Research Scientist at University of California Berkeley.
 A pioneer in the “Healthy Parks, Healthy People” initiative, Miller helped build linkages between our medical system and our park system.
 Her 2009 Washington Post article, “Take a Hike and Call Me in the Morning,” is widely credited with introducing “park prescriptions” into medical practice.
 Daphne is the author of two books: The Jungle Effect, The Science and Wisdom of Traditional Diets and Farmacology, Total Health from the Ground Up.
-She has written popular and scholarly articles; was a regular Contributor to the Washington Post; has been profiled in major publications including the New York Times, the Washington Post, GuardianUK, the San Francisco Chronicle and Vogue Magazine; and has appeared in a number of documentaries.
+She has written popular and scholarly articles; was a regular Contributor to the Washington Post; has been profiled in major publications including the New York Times, the Washington Post, GuardianUK, the San Francisco Chronicle, and Vogue Magazine; and has appeared in a number of documentaries.